marcoponzi/soliloquium_transcription/README.md

 3 for final ‘m’ but also |3 for 'sed'
 4  arabic numeral (similar to l in this ms)
 9 con- / -us

+These symbols appear in the transcription, but were removed from the clean version:

+. basically the only punctuation used in the ms
+, space missing in manuscript
+%  space added in manuscript (space in the clean version) =  hyphened word at line break  (rejoined in the clean version) : hyphen missing in manuscript (still split in the clean version) { } notes
+< >  text deleted / corrected in ms